zenrocklabs/zenrock-docs/docs/docs/introduction/zrchain.md

 ## Overview

 The Zenrock Blockchain is the flagship product of the Zenrock project to provide bedrock security infrastructure that will support an omnichain future.
-Through our custom modules for identity- and asset management, we provide a comprehensive means to build applications to **_natively_** interact with the largest blockchain networks.
+Through our custom modules for identity and asset management, we provide a comprehensive means to build applications to **_natively_** interact with the largest blockchain networks.

 ### Policies